rajmahato111/Code-Quality-Intelligence-Agent/README.md

 A: Analysis time scales roughly linearly with codebase size.
 A 100k LOC Python project typically takes 2-5 minutes with AI features enabled, 30-60 seconds without.

 **Q: Why do I get different results between CLI and web interface?**
-A: This was a known issue that has been fixed.
-Both interfaces now use the same analysis engine and should produce identical results.
-If you still see differences, ensure both are using the same settings and `--no-cache` flag.
+A: Both interfaces now use the same analysis engine and produce identical results.
+The web UI Q&A feature matches CLI behavior exactly, providing the same context-aware answers based on the actual analysis results.

 **Q: How accurate are the quality scores?**
-A: Quality scores are calculated using a penalty-based system where different severity levels have different penalties.
-The scoring has been optimized to provide meaningful, actionable feedback rather than overly strict assessments.
+A: Quality scores use the backend's metrics (overall_score or maintainability_index) calculated from issue density, complexity, and technical debt.
+Scores reflect actual code quality with appropriate weighting for severity levels, providing meaningful and actionable feedback.

+**Q: Does GitHub repository analysis work with private repos?**
+A: The current implementation supports public repositories.
+For private repos, you can clone locally and use the local path analysis feature.
+We're working on GitHub token authentication for private repo support.

 ### Troubleshooting Questions